const-ae/lemur/README.md

   mutate(is_tumor = tumor_label_df$is_tumor) %>%
   ggplot(aes(x = umap[,1], y = umap[,2])) +
     geom_point(aes(color = is_tumor), size = 0.5) +
-    labs(title = "The tumor cells are enriched in the left population") + facet_wrap(vars(is_tumor))
+    labs(title = "The tumor cells are enriched in parts of the big blob") + facet_wrap(vars(is_tumor))
 ```